-To get this process started, please contact our staff at Blugold Central — our one-stop-shop for tuition and financial aid.
+To get this process started, please contact our staff at Blugold Central — our one-stop shop for tuition and financial aid.
 They will help you learn how to pay for your education and minimize debt, freeing you up to focus on academics and your history degree.

 Learn more about our financial aid process at UW-Eau Claire.

-Public history program details:
+History - public history emphasis program details: